top of page

 Psoriasis is a skin disease that comes in several forms, but plaque psoriasis is the most common.
 Plaques are raised red patches covered with a whitish buildup of dead skins cells called scale.
 They usually show up on elbows, knees, scalp, and lower back, but they can appear anywhere.
 Plaques often itch or hurt.

-Now recruiting!
 Submit your name here.

-Submit your name to our prospective patient list here.
+Submit your name here.

 Vitiligo